EgorZhuk/pentaho-reporting/README.md

 provide the same service for these modules.

-To successfully build Pentaho Reporting, you do need Apache Ant 1.8.2 or newer.
+To successfully build Pentaho Reporting, you do need Apache Maven 3.3.9 or newer.
-Go download it from the Apache Ant Website if you haven’t done it yet.
+Go download it from the Apache Maven Website if you haven’t done it yet.

 After you cloned our Git repository, you have all the source files on your